studsio/core/doc/Building.md

     The next time `fan studs asm` is invoked, systems will be re-downloaded and configured, and the JRE will be rebuilt.

+## Using `fan studs burn`

+The `burn` command writes your firmware bundle onto a SDCard:

+    fan studs burn [options]*

+By default, this command detects attached SDCards and then invokes `fwup` to overwrite the contents of the selected SDCard with the new image.
+Data on the SDCard will be lost, so be careful.

+The `upgrade` option can be used to upgrade your application on an existing SDCard.
+In this case only the root application partition is effected -- any data partitions will not be touched.

+    fan studs burn --upgrade

 ## JRE Compact Profiles